-Rubber, whether derived naturally from a tree or synthetically from petroleum products, demonstrates certain properties.
+Rubber is bouncy, sure, but that's just the start of its numerous properties.
+Whether derived naturally from a tree or synthetically from petroleum products, rubber has several characteristics that make it a valuable and widely-used industrial product.
+It's tough (tires), resists water and chemicals (gloves), elastic (rubber bands) and much more.
 These properties led to its use by native American cultures and Western societies since its introduction in the 18th century.
-Named for its property as an eraser to "rub out" pencil marks, rubber continues today to be widely used.
+Named for its property as an eraser to rub out pencil marks, rubber continues today to be widely used.

 Contraction by Heat